 Students - If you are a Student, mount this share to mount your 120GB home directory.
 Unless requested, only you have access to this directory.

-The Isilon is available for live video editing in classroom, office, and lab spaces in the following locations:
+Isilon is available for live video editing in any classroom, office, or lab spaces with an available ethernet port.

 Note that the Isilon can still be contacted from all spaces across campus, but not all spaces have the wiring necessary for high-speed video editing.